In the guide below, we explain and compare closed loop vs open loop recycling.

 There May Be Sustainability & Environmental Benefits

-From a sustainability perspective, if less new raw materials are used, and there’s less requirement for inputs to be used (like water, energy, chemicals, etc) at the production stage, this may be beneficial for sustainable resource management and the overall sustainability footprint
+From a sustainability perspective, if less new raw materials are used, and there’s less requirement for inputs to be used (like water, energy, chemicals, etc) at the production stage, this may be beneficial for sustainable resource management and the overall sustainability footprint of recycling

-From an environmental perspective, if there’s less waste generated, and less waste going to landfill, incineration, and other waste disposal destination, there may be less potential for waste pollution and a range of other environmental issues
+From an environmental perspective, if there’s less waste generated, and less waste going to landfill, incineration, and other waste disposal destinations, there may be less potential for waste pollution and a range of other environmental issues

 There May Be Economic Benefits